 Throughout the semester you will have the opportunity to participate in an online conversation with a group of classmates.
-The discussion board is intended to help you get to know each other, ask questions, share information, and connect as you normally would in person.
+The discussion board is intended to help you get to know each other, ask questions, share information, and connect.
 Guidelines for participating will be posted each week.
-Discussion board assignments will be worth 1 point each toward your overall grade points toward your final grade.
-You will earn .5 points for each post for up to 2 posts that meet the board's guidelines and is posted in the specified time frame.
-This means that 2 posts per assignment are required and there is no extra credit associated with this assignment.
-Boards will close at 4pm on lecture meeting days so that the instructor can prepare to address board content during lecture time if needed.
+Discussion board assignments will be worth 1 point each toward your overall grade.
+You will earn .5 points for each on-time post for up to 2 posts that meet the board's guidelines.
+This means that 2 posts per assignment are required, though you are welcome to post more if you like.
+There is no extra credit associated with this assignment so you will only get credit for the first two posts per board.
+Boards will close at 12pm on lecture meeting days so that the instructor can prepare to address board content during lecture time if needed.